apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 You may have problem with minikube using docker driver as localhost (i.e. 127.0.0.1) will be used as the cluster ip.
 So you will need to forward the traffic designated for the port to the ports of the ATS pods inside the cluster before the above curl commands will work.
 Each command below needs to be run in separate terminal.

-- `$ kubectl port-forward <pod name> 30443:8443 -n trafficserver-test`
-- `$ kubectl port-forward <pod name> 30080:8080 -n trafficserver-test`

-You may also use the following to fetch the Pod name automatically.

 - `$ kubectl port-forward $(kubectl -n trafficserver-test get pods -l=app="trafficserver-test" -o name) 30443:8443 -n trafficserver-test`
 - `$ kubectl port-forward $(kubectl -n trafficserver-test get pods -l=app="trafficserver-test" -o name) 30080:8080 -n trafficserver-test`